-1.1 THE FIRST TO OCCUR OF ANY OF THE FOLLOWING EVENTS WILL CONSTITUTE VENDOR’S CONCLUSIVE ACCEPTANCE OF THE PURCHASE ORDER AND THESE TERMS AND CONDITIONS: (i) Vendor’s written acceptance; (ii) Vendor’s commencement of any work or services toward performance of the Purchase Order; or (iii) Vendor’s shipment or provision, in whole or in part, of any Products or Services ordered.
+1.1 THE FIRST TO OCCUR OF ANY OF THE FOLLOWING EVENTS WILL CONSTITUTE FRANCHISEE’S OR VENDOR’S, AS THE CASE MAY BE, CONCLUSIVE ACCEPTANCE OF THE RESPECTIVE PURCHASE ORDER AND THESE TERMS AND CONDITIONS: (i) Franchisee’s issuance of a Franchisee Purchase Order; (ii) Vendor’s written acceptance of a CEC Purchase Order; (iii) Vendor’s commencement of any work or services toward performance of the CEC Purchase Order; or (iv) Vendor’s shipment or provision, in whole or in part, of any Products or Services ordered.

-1.2 Any acceptance by Vendor stating additional or different terms from those stated in the Purchase Order shall operate as an acceptance by Vendor, but the terms and conditions of the Purchase Order and these Terms and Conditions shall take precedence over any and all such additional or differing terms.
-CEC hereby gives Vendor notice of CEC’s objection to such additional or differing terms.
-No such differing or additional terms in Vendor’s acceptance shall be binding or effective unless CEC expressly agrees to such different or added term in a writing signed by both parties.
+1.2 Any acceptance by Franchisee or Vendor stating additional or different terms from those stated in the Purchase Order shall operate as an acceptance by Franchisee/Vendor, but the terms and conditions of the Purchase Order and these Terms and Conditions shall take precedence over any and all such additional or differing terms.
+CEC hereby gives Franchisee and Vendor notice of CEC’s objection to such additional, modifying or differing terms.
+No such modifying, differing or additional terms in Franchisee’s or Vendor’s acceptance shall be binding or effective unless CEC expressly agrees to such different or added term in a writing signed by both respective parties.

-2.5 “Vendor” or “Seller” means the party with whom CEC has placed a Purchase Order.
+2.8 “Vendor” means the party with whom CEC has placed a CEC Purchase Order.

-3. PRICE.
-Vendor agrees to furnish the Products and/or Services called for by the Purchase Order at the price(s) stated in the Purchase Order.
+3.1 CEC Purchase Order.
+Vendor agrees to furnish the Products and/or Services called for by the CEC Purchase Order at the price(s) stated therein.
 If Vendor decreases prices for any items to be furnished hereunder, the price of all unshipped items shall be adjusted to the lower prices.
-If the Purchase Order is placed on an open order basis, and in the absence of a subsequent agreement, then the price to CEC shall not be higher than Vendor’s lowest prevailing price in effect on the date of the Purchase Order for the same or substantially similar Products or Services of comparable quality.
+If the CEC Purchase Order is placed on an open order basis, and in the absence of a subsequent agreement, then the price to CEC shall not be higher than Vendor’s lowest prevailing price in effect on the date of the CEC Purchase Order for the same or substantially similar Products or Services of comparable quality.